viniciusmorgado/viniciusmorgado/README.md

 <p align="left">
   Hi there 👋

-Passionate about technology and its potential to make a positive impact on people´s lives, looking for ways to improve the world bit-by-bit every day!
+Passionate about technology and its potential to positively impact people's lives, I strive to improve the world bit by bit every day.
+I'm also an open-source enthusiast, particularly in computer graphics technologies such as Godot and Blender.

 </p>